(Last updated )

 Having compiled the data, we sorted the participants and their answers by ATAR; essentially, who did what and what did they achieve.
 And here’s what the data tells us about the top 3 habits, strategies and approaches they took in Year 12.

-Put in the hours
+1) Put in the hours (consistently, not chaotically)

 I am a great believer in luck, and I find the harder I work, the more I have of it.

-Unsurprisingly, our data showed a high correlation between the number of hours a student studied on weeknights and the weekend and the ATAR result they received.
+Our research highlighted a high correlation between the number of hours a student studied on weeknights and the weekend and the ATAR result they received.
 Almost every participant who achieved an ATAR above 90 ensured that they completed extra study on school nights, with 80% of students who achieved a 99+ consistently doing over 2 hours per night and over 4 hours on weekends.

 Suffice it to say Year 12 requires a consistent effort throughout the year if you want to outperform 99% of your cohort.
 Simply put, you probably need to put in more effort than them to achieve a better result.